-If you have decided to venture into car audio system upgrading, you’re going to need to know how to install the tweeters.
-Tweeters are a sort of speakers designed to cover high frequencies that typical speakers can’t reach.
+If you have decided to venture into car audio system upgrading, you will need to know how to install the tweeters.
+Tweeters are a sort of speaker designed to cover high frequencies that typical speakers can’t reach.
 They work in conjunction with woofers (woofers cover low-frequency sounds – bass) to deliver a well-balanced sound.
-Installing them isn’t rocket surgery.It’s a straightforward process.
+Installing them isn’t rocket surgery.
+Instead, it’s a straightforward process.

 Typical speakers that work in conjunction with tweeters are called components.
-They are the best type of speakers when it comes to sound quality.Component systems tend to cost a bit more than their counterparts – coaxial speakers.Coaxials on the other hand combine all the drivers including woofer, tweeter … in one single unit which makes them less expensive and easier to install.
+They are the best type of speakers when it comes to sound quality.
+However, component systems tend to cost a bit more than their counterparts – coaxial speakers.
+On the other hand, Coaxials combine all the drivers, including woofer, tweeter … in one single unit, which makes them less expensive and easier to install.

-To properly function, you’ll need to install a crossover that redirects sound signals coming from a head unit or amplifier to the most suitable component.Higher frequencies to the tweeters , and lower frequencies to the woofers or to the external sub, if one is used.
+To properly function, you’ll need to install a crossover that redirects sound signals from a head unit or amplifier to the most suitable component.
+If one is used, higher frequencies to the tweeters and lower frequencies to the woofers or the external sub.
 This results in a far better stereo-imaging and a wider sound stage.

 Standard mounting options

-- Surface mounting : The tweeter is mounted on top of the mounting location and held inside a cup secured to a surface with a screw holding the tweeter in place.
-You might want to consider surface-mount your tweeters if you want to keep you car’s interior unchanged or if you don’t have the depth to accommodate flush mounting.
+The tweeter is mounted on top of the mounting location and held inside a cup secured to a surface with a screw holding the tweeter in place.
+You might want to consider surface-mount your tweeters if you want to keep your car’s interior unchanged or if you don’t have the depth to accommodate flush mounting.
 The only downside I can reasonably think of is that surface mounting will leave you with a noticeable installation.

-- Flush mounting : It consists of drawing a hole on the dashboard or on the door to accommodate the tweeter.
-The main advantage of this option lies in its smooth, customized look,since the tweeter sits flush with the interior panel.
-Nowadays, many manufacturers include angle-mounts which allow the users to slightly adjust tweeter’s broadcasting angle, even when your tweeters are mounted within the panel.
+It consists of drawing a hole on the dashboard or on the door to accommodate the tweeter.
+The main advantage of this option lies in its smooth, customized look since the tweeter sits flush with the interior panel.
+Nowadays, many manufacturers include angle-mounts that allow the users to adjust the tweeter’s broadcasting angle slightly, even when your tweeters are mounted within the panel.

 Common Tweeter placement

 Whichever method or location you choose, bear in mind that manufacturers recommend that your tweeters should be mounted within 12 inches of the speakers.
 Otherwise, sound frequencies emitted by both the woofers and tweeters may reach your ears at slightly different times, resulting in waves interference or acoustic phase cancellation.

 Tweeters Installation Process